flash10042/Car-Plates-Detector/README.md

 This plate detector uses selective search for finding region proposals and MobileNetV3Small for binary classification is it a car plate.

-After 5 training epochs model accuracy on validation set was 98.5%.

 # Run

 To use this detector with your custom image run detect.py script as follows: